varunrpillai/paint/README.md

        e) undo the last change
       Lower tab has most important action items:
 	a) color picker will be
-	   i) a floating button shows the current color. ii) A color picker dialog will be launched on clicking the button.
+	   i) a floating button that shows the selected color. ii) A color picker dialog will be launched on clicking the button.
 	b) size picker will be on the left side
 	   i) A size picker dialog will be launched on clicking the button.